11.87° N · 75.37° E Malabar Coast Est. 2026

 Business, Economics & Tourism

 A temple pond at dusk, old tiled houses and palms reflected in the water under a soft skyfig.
-10the temple pond, evening light
+8the temple pond, evening light

 Temples, palaces & forts

 Many families come to the Malabar coast for its ancient temples, palaces, forts and places of worship — Parassinikkadavu, St. Angelo Fort, the old shrines of Kannur and beyond.
-We read their architecture, history and ritual on the ground, and a visit can be built into your family trip.
+We read their architecture, history and ritual on the ground.

 History, Architecture & Belief